mass-payments icon

 10. XYZ receives a notification from their bank and can now access the funds.

-In this scenario, ABC, Inc. is using a local bank transfer to make an international payment to its partner, XYZ, Ltd. This involves initiating the transfer through their local bank in the United States, providing the necessary data, and relying on the international banking network to facilitate the conversion and deliver the funds.
+In this scenario, ABC, Inc. is using this method to make an international payment to its partner, XYZ, Ltd. This involves initiating the transfer through their local bank in Canada, providing the necessary data, and relying on the international banking network to facilitate the conversion and deliver the funds.

 Local Bank Transfers vs. International Wire Transfers

-The difference between local bank transfers and international wire transfers is the role of the network or intermediary.
-Global wire transfers utilize a direct link between the banks on both sides of the transfer.
-While local transfers can be completed relatively cheaply, international wire transfers tend to carry hefty fees.
-While international wire transfers are more expensive than local bank transfers, they tend to be more reliable and faster.
+While local transfers within Canada can be completed relatively cheaply, international wire transfers tend to carry hefty fees.
+Businesses often incur fees not just from their sending bank but also potential intermediary charges.
+While international wire transfers are typically more expensive than domestic local bank transfers, they tend to be more reliable and faster.

 Local Bank TransferInternational Wire Transfer